jeffkole/fluxible-immutable-store/README.md

 [![Build Status](https://travis-ci.org/jeffkole/fluxible-immutable-store.svg?branch=master)](https://travis-ci.org/jeffkole/fluxible-immutable-store)
 [![Coverage Status](https://coveralls.io/repos/jeffkole/fluxible-immutable-store/badge.svg)](https://coveralls.io/r/jeffkole/fluxible-immutable-store)

-A helper function to create stores that hide private data.
+A helper function to create stores that protect private data from being set from outside.
 That is the one and only feature of this module.

 Use whatever data structures you want inside.
-You can choose to use immutable data structures from [Immutable][immutable], [Mori][mori], or any other, or you can choose to return deep clones of your internal data.
+You can choose to use immutable data structures from [Immutable][immutable], [Mori][mori], or any other library, or you can choose to return deep clones of your internal data.
 All this function does is help you keep the internals of your store internal.

 The library relies on Yahoo!'s [Dispatchr][dispatchr]
 [`createStore`][createStore] function.
 You can use these stores with just the dispatcher or with Yahoo!'s [Fluxible][fluxible] library.

-## Usage
+## Installation

 ```
 npm install --save fluxible-immutable-store